Njogu23/nobilis-interview-project/README.md

 # Installation Guide

-Welcome to MyApp!
-This guide will walk you through the steps to install and run MyApp on your local environment.
+This guide will walk you through the steps to install and run the project on your local environment.

 ## Prerequisites